What is Free Body Diagram : Definition with examples

 What is a free body diagram ( FBD)?
 Free body diagram definition

-In other words, a free body diagram is the starting point to develop a mathematical model to find and calculate various forces acting on a body.
-The purpose of the free body diagram is to simplify the situation for easy analysis.
+In other words, a free-body diagram is the starting point for developing a mathematical model to find and calculate various forces acting on a body.
+The purpose of the free-body diagram is to simplify the situation for easy analysis.

 free body diagram